 There is even more focus on the processes and some authors particularly call out SAFe as very heavy on process and looking more and more like RUP which is what started this movement to begin with (See Alistair’s comments above).
 So it’s kind of like we’ve come full circle.

 Some Agile Manifesto authors feel that Agile has moved beyond just Software and maybe they should have gone with Working Product or Working Solution instead of Working Software

 Other authors of the Agile Manifesto regret not including more technical practices as the focus on “working” has been forgotten.
 Many teams build and build without delivering working software frequently.
-This cannot happen without focus on technical practices like pairing, test driven development, continuous integration, automated acceptance tests, etc. 20 years later, many teams still do not apply any of the original XP practices that started this movement.
+This cannot happen without focus on technical practices like pairing, test-driven development, continuous integration, automated acceptance tests, etc. 20 years later, many teams still do not apply any of the original XP practices that started this movement.

 The Agile movement was about bringing the business and development closer together.
-It was about mending the business/IT relationship and making it less adversarial, breaking the silo and collaborating with the customer.
-It was about giving the development team autonomy, mastery and purpose, empowering them to think and be creative and innovative, and have them think of the business value they are delivering and not just the function or method they are coding.
+It was about mending the business/IT relationship and making it less adversarial, breaking the silo, and collaborating with the customer.
+It was about giving the development team autonomy, mastery, and purpose, empowering them to think and be creative and innovative and have them think of the business value they are delivering and not just the function or method they are coding.
 It was mostly created by developers to provide them with a better working environment that delivered better value.

-This succeeded in the early 2000s, but Agile today has been taken over by management and is used to manage developers instead of empower them.
+This succeeded in the early 2000s, but Agile today has been taken over by management and is used to manage developers instead of empowering them.
 As a result, developers are not interested in Agile and some dislike it due to how it’s being used.
 There needs to be a renewed focus on the first value of Individuals and Interactions.